Caeldeth/loures/Lore/Callum-Welcome-To-Castle-Loures.md

 "Servants?"
 You may be thinking.
 "I've never seen the servants wandering around."

 You are correct!
-You likely haven't seen the servants, but just because you haven't seen them doesnt mean they aren't there.
+You likely haven't seen the servants, but just because you haven't seen them doesn't mean they aren't there.
 You haven't seen them because they do all of their work behind the scenes.
 They are not permitted to wander the main halls of the castle.
 The mundanes' caste system means that often the servant caste offends the Nobility.
 Instead, there is a secret underground system of tunnels that allow the servants to work undetected and without disturbing anyone, both mundane and Aisling alike.

 Today, I will take you on a brief tour of the secret servant passages of Loures.
 However, please be mindful of the servants and let them go undisturbed in their work.
 They deserve as much (perhaps more) respect than the Noble class.
 It is on the shoulders of the Serf caste that the entire empire rests.
 After all, without the servant class the castle and subsequently the entire empire would cease to function correctly.